alf9310/Figura/README.md

 3. Implement your changes
 4. Submit a pull request with a clear description

-Please keep code well documented and follow existing project structure where possible.
+Please keep code well-documented and follow existing project structure where possible.

 ---